CUH Logo

 Once the local anaesthetic wears off you may find the procedure site tender and uncomfortable – this is normal and should only last a day or two.
 It is fine to take simple painkillers such as paracetamol if required.

-Can I have a bath / shower?
+Can I have a bath/shower?

-You can shower with a line in, or sit in a bath, but the line MUST not be submerged.
-There are protective sleeves in the market that you could use to keep your PICC line dry, or alternatively you could cover it with cling film wrapped around your arm.
+You can shower with a line in, or sit in a bath, but the line MUST NOT be submerged.
+There are protective sleeves on the market that you could use to keep your PICC line dry, or alternatively you could cover it with cling film wrapped around your arm.
 Do not apply any creams or lotions to the insertion site or the line.
 The line, insertion site or bungs must not be submerged because of the risk of infection.

 Infection

 If you notice redness around the line or a discharge from the entry site or if you have a temperature above 37.5 degrees, fever, chills or feel generally unwell, it could mean that you have an infection.
+Please contact your team immediately.

 Signs of a blood clot

 Pain, swelling or discomfort in your neck or arm on the side of the catheter insertion could be signs of a blood clot.
+This is not a medical emergency, but you would need to seek advice from your team.

 Blocked line

 If the line becomes blocked, then it may be difficult to aspirate blood or to inject through the line.
 In most cases, the line should not be used until the problem has been dealt with.
 Special clot-busting drugs can usually help.
+Your specialist nurses will be able to help you if this happens.

 Rare complications